TheGiraffe3/endless-sky-plugin-editor/README.md

 # Editor

 This is an unofficial plugin editor for Endless Sky.
-It is continuously updated, and supports the latest release of Endless Sky!
-You can download it [here](https://github.com/quyykk/plugin-editor/releases/latest).
+It is poorly updated and may support most features in Endless Sky version 0.10.10.
+Be very careful!
+You can download it [here](https://github.com/warp-core/endless-sky-plugin-editor/releases/latest).

 Features: